diraol/Leaflet-Maps-Marker/readme.txt

 * Ukrainian (uk_UK) thanks to Andrexj
 * Yiddish (yi) thanks to Raphael Finkel

-For full credits of each translations please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages) (had to remove backlinks from readme-file as it is considered as spam by WordPress :-/ )
+For full credits of each translations please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages)

 Leaflet Maps Marker also supports easy switching between translations through a specific plugin setting.
 For more information on translations and how to contribute a new translation, please visit [http://translate.mapsmarker.com](http://translate.mapsmarker.com/projects/lmm).